-- 1) Overarching Concern: The agency should proceed with expanded registration and data collection for ALL LDTs to better understand the current status of the clinical laboratory universe and prior to development of further regulatory guidance. - 2) Clinical Laboratory Improvement Act (CLIA) CLIA Regulatory Oversight: The FDA may wish to fully explore with its sister agency Centers for Medicare and Medicaid (CMS) the expansion and modernization of the existing system involving CLIA regulatory oversight before creating a parallel but divergent additional regulatory oversight burden. - 3) Technical Aspects: Develop further clear, specific, detailed guidance on technical aspects of any future intended regulatory oversight or guidance including:

-A) Clinical Validity: Clarification of the definition of and metrics to be used in calculation of the critical component of "clinical validity."

-B) Bioinformatics: Use of bioinformatics and software technology in test interpretation and reporting is becoming the norm, not an exception.
+- 1) Overarching Concern: The agency should proceed with expanded registration and data collection for ALL LDTs to better understand the current status of the clinical laboratory universe and prior to development of further regulatory guidance. - 2) Clinical Laboratory Improvement Act (CLIA) CLIA Regulatory Oversight: The FDA may wish to fully explore with its sister agency Centers for Medicare and Medicaid (CMS) the expansion and modernization of the existing system involving CLIA regulatory oversight before creating a parallel but divergent additional regulatory oversight burden. - 3) Technical Aspects: Develop further clear, specific, detailed guidance on technical aspects of any future intended regulatory oversight or guidance including: - A) Clinical Validity: Clarification of the definition of and metrics to be used in calculation of the critical component of "clinical validity." - B) Bioinformatics: Use of bioinformatics and software technology in test interpretation and reporting is becoming the norm, not an exception.
 As a critical component of the test, its use should not exclude the test from laboratory development and innovation or necessarily subject the test to enhanced regulatory burden.

-Opinions expressed are those of the Section/Committee preparing this memorandum and do not represent those of the New York State Bar Association unless and until they have been adopted by its House of Delegates or Executive Committee.
-C) Definition of Healthcare System: The definition of a health care system or facility requires further consideration.
-Reference to laboratory testing performed "out of network" should not exclude use or development of laboratory innovation and "new" tests.

-D) Laboratory Test Definition: Clarification of the definition of "laboratory test" and its components including those not subject to FDA statutory/regulatory authority as the practice of medicine.

-E) "Rare Diseases" and "Unmet Need": Reconsideration of the "rare disease" and "unmet need" category definitions as tests for these situations, while needed without undue regulatory burden, may also represent situations of extreme patient risk.

-F) Analyte Specific Reagents (ASRs): The "ASR rule" will require revisiting open communication between manufacturers and laboratories, or the agency might consider revisiting IVD oversight of ASR manufacturers.

-G) "Research Use Only": RUO, IUO, and other products used by laboratories in test innovation must be considered including possible application of IVD oversight of such manufacturers, rather than continued current regulatory discretion exercised toward such manufacturers while proposing to shift the regulatory burden to the laboratories.

-H) Contract Manufacturing: Contract manufacturing of test components enhances test component quality and must not exclude test innovation from using such materials.
+- C) Definition of Healthcare System: The definition of a health care system or facility requires further consideration.
+Reference to laboratory testing performed "out of network" should not exclude use or development of laboratory innovation and "new" tests. - D) Laboratory Test Definition: Clarification of the definition of "laboratory test" and its components including those not subject to FDA statutory/regulatory authority as the practice of medicine. - E) "Rare Diseases" and "Unmet Need": Reconsideration of the "rare disease" and "unmet need" category definitions as tests for these situations while needed without undue regulatory burden may also represent situations of extreme patient risk. - F) Analyte Specific Reagents (ASRs): The "ASR rule" will require revisiting to open communication between manufacturers and laboratories, or the agency might consider revisiting IVD oversight of ASR manufacturers. - G) "Research Use Only": RUO, IUO, and other products used by laboratories in test innovation must be considered including possible application of IVD oversight to such manufacturers rather than continued current regulatory discretion exercised toward such manufacturers while proposing to shift the regulatory burden to the laboratories. - H) Contract Manufacturing: Contract manufacturing of test components enhances test component quality and must not exclude test innovation from using such materials.